timezover/Blender-GIMP-plug-ins/README.md

 ## Grass animation (Blender)

-This addon allows for the generation of grass and its animation (see video).
+This addon allows for the generation of grass and its animation.

 ### Installation Instructions